Ilham-sy/ETL_Extract_Ilham-Mohamed_670152/README.md

 # Extraction Methods
 ## Full Extraction
-Pulls all rows from the dataset
+Pulls all rows from the dataset,
-Easy to implement
+Easy to implement,
-Slower on large datasets
+Slower on large datasets,
 Ideal for small or test data

 ## Incremental Extraction
-Pulls only new/updated rows
+Pulls only new/updated rows,
-Requires tracking with a timestamp
+Requires tracking with a timestamp,
-Much faster and efficient
+Much faster and efficient,
 Used in production ETL workflows